USS Princeton, HSM-73 conduct flight operations

-200714-N-OW019-0031 SURIGAO STRAIT (July 14, 2020) Boatswain’s Mate 3rd Class Philomena Aguilar, from Sacramento, Calif., assigned to the Ticonderoga-class guided-missile cruiser USS Princeton (CG 59), signals the pilots of an MH-60R Sea Hawk, from the “Battlecats” of Helicopter Maritime Strike Squadron (HSM) 73, on the ship’s flight deck.
-Princeton is part of the Nimitz Carrier Strike Group and is deployed conducting maritime security operations and theater security cooperation efforts.
+200725-N-OW019-0069 ARABIAN SEA (July 25, 2020) Sailors assigned to the Ticonderoga-class guided-missile cruiser USS Princeton (CG 59) conduct a helicopter in-flight refueling exercise with an MH-60R Sea Hawk helicopter, from the “Battlecats” of Helicopter Maritime Strike Squadron (HSM) 73.
+Princeton is part of Nimitz Carrier Strike Group and is deployed to the U.S. 5th Fleet area of operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and Pacific through the Western Indian Ocean and three critical chokepoints to the free flow of global commerce.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Logan C. Kellums/RELEASED)

 |Date Taken: